npge/lua-npge/API.md

 ### Make alignment

+Warning!
+Input must contan only letters "A", "T", "G", "C" and "N" in upper case.

 There are several functions which build an alignment.
 They split input to alignable and non-alignable parts and return both of them.